-I tried to convince you to start astrophotography in a non-tracked way, but starting tracked is also a very good option.
-It's harder, but it's totally doable.
+I tried to convince you to start astrophotography non-tracked, but starting tracked is also a perfect option.
+It's more challenging, but it's doable.

 Learn about equatorial mounts, and decide by yourself if you want to start with or without them at the very beginning of your astrophotography journey.
-If you want to go this way, consider telephoto lenses before telescopes.
-They are easier to operate, easier to get pin-point sharp stars, and also can give fantastic astrophotography images.
+If you're going to go this way, consider telephoto lenses before telescopes.
+They are easier to operate, easier to get pin-point sharp stars and give fantastic astrophotography images.

 If you have five thousand dollars to spend, spend half of this money on the mount, and the rest on the rest.
-This way, it will be nicely balanced in terms of its overall capabilities.
+This way, your setup will nicely balance it in terms of its overall capabilities.

 More Astrophotography Tips for Beginners

-What would you tell to yourself from the past?
+What would you tell yourself from the past?
 What made you a better astrophotographer?
-Share with us your best astrophotography tips in the comments below!
+Then, share with us your best astrophotography tips in the comments below!